 Growing Lophospermum as a colorful cover for a fence, trellis, or in a hanging basket provides a flowered shield that just keeps blooming.

 How to Grow Creeping Gloxinia

 This Mexican native plant needs well-draining, slightly sand soil in a full sun to partially sunny area.
 Any soil pH is fine with this uncomplaining plant.
 Creeping gloxinia grows rapidly and needs plenty of nutrients.

-The plant often self-seeds and you can start new plants readily with seed sown in flats and kept at temperatures of 66 to 75 degrees Fahrenheit (10 to 24 C.) The plant has a tuberous root system that can also be divided to propagate more plants.
+The plant often self-seeds and you can start new plants readily with seed sown in flats and kept at temperatures of 66 to 75 degrees F. (10-24 C.) The plant has a tuberous root system that can also be divided to propagate more plants.
 Take root cuttings in summer.
 Once flowering stops, cut back the plant.
 Mulch around in-ground plants to help keep the roots warm.

 Lophospermum Plant Care

 Gardeners in the north that are growing Lophospermum should grow the plant in a container so it can be easily moved indoors when frost threatens.
 Keep the soil moist but not soggy and use a time release, granular fertilizer in spring.

 There are no listed pests or diseases of any concern but water from the base of the plant to prevent fungal issues.
 In cooler regions, it should be brought indoors or treated as an annual.
 Save seeds and you will be able to start another creeping gloxinia for the next season.